Updated on 03-09-2022

 distributed across South Asia and poaching of peafowl is illegal in India.

-Peacock also known as mayura in Sanskrit is been depicted in temple art, folk
+Peacock also known as Mayura in Sanskrit has been depicted in temple art, folk

 music and poetry.
 Even many Hindu deities are also represented with Peacock and